okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/go/integrationsteps.md

 ### Step 8: Show phone code verification page

 The next step is to build the code verification page.
-After the user chooses the method type and optional phone number to validate their identity, the user needs to enter the verification code from their phone.
+After the user submits the method type and optional phone number, they need to enter the verification code from their phone.

 <div class="common-image-format common-image-format-vertical-margin">